br3ndonland/br3ndonland.github.io-jekyll/docs/about.md

 # Development environment

 I wrote the code in Sublime Text, as usual.
-See [br3ndonland_computing_setup.mdown](https://github.com/br3ndonland/general/blob/master/br3ndonland_computing_setup.mdown) for more on my setup.
 I typically had two windows open: a double pane window, with left side for the core files I was creating (like this one, and the HTML and CSS), and right side for the Bootstrap core files for reference, and a separate window for my Udacity reference materials.
 I usually had three Chrome browser windows open: one for Udacity, one for reference sites like Bootstrap, and a third to preview my site with Developer Tools.

 # Bootstrap